24 Hour Drug Addiction Hotline Number For Substance Abuse Help

 Addiction Hotline 24/7

-If you are seeking free and reliable information about substance abuse, a drug addiction hotline or alcohol addiction hotline number is a right place to start.
+If you are seeking free and reliable information about substance abuse, a drug addiction hotline or substance abuse helpline number is a right place to start.
 Some drug rehab numbers provide 24 hour helplines services that give you the space and time to ask questions and receive answers that will help you make informed decisions about your care.
 Your information is kept completely private and confidential.

 If you are near a loved one who is using drugs and is having a seizure, having trouble breathing, is unresponsive, or has overdosed on drugs or alcohol, call 911 immediately.